Photos courtesy Away, Thule, Osprey, Rimowa, pxhere.com, Pedro Szekely/Wikimedia Commons, and Ann Porteus/Flickr; Design by Emily Blevins

 Whether you are off on a month-long trip through Southeast Asia or headed for a weekend in Paris, the last thing you want is to see your shirts, socks, and souvenirs strewn all over the baggage carousel.
 You need a suitcase that goes above and beyond simple good looks.
-You need to think about quality, functional design, packing space, and adherence to airline requirements, among other things.
+You need to think about quality, functional design, packing space, and whether it qualifies as a carry-on or if it’s better to check.
 Luckily, when it comes to luggage, these days we are spoiled for choice.
 Whether you are looking for something rugged, sleek, luxurious, or even high-tech, we’ve got a bag for you.

 Once outside the terminal, the Transporter’s oversized wheels roll right over rough terrain, tackling cobblestones and rocky trails with ease, and a built-in kickstand on the wheel chassis keeps your duffel from falling over when not on the move.
 A variety of padded grab handles double as tie-down points, and there’s even a tuck-away tow strap that lets you connect bags in a train if you need to maneuver multiple ones through streets and airports.